cybergeekgyan/cybergeekgyan/README.md

 #### 🤔 Here are some ideas to get you started:

-- 🔭 I’m currently working on *Human Body Measurement Using Computer Vision*
+- 🔭 I’m currently working on *Retina Fundus Images Using Deep Learning and Computer Vision*
-- 🌱 I’m currently learning Bioinformatics, MERN and Flutter
+- 🌱 I’m currently learning Bioinformatics/Computational Biotechnology, MERN stack and Flutter
 - 👯 I’m looking to collaborate on Web and App Development projects
 - 🤔 I’m looking for help with CyberSecurity and MERN stack.
 - 💬 Ask me about [here](https://github.com/gyanprakash0221/gyanprakash0221/issues)